 Alan Smith is an award winning academic who was awarded a National Teaching Fellowship in 2015.
 He is Course Director for an expanding area of provision which includes undergraduate and post-graduate qualifications in youth and community work, as well as a BA (Hons) in Working with Children, Young People and Families.

-Alan Smith manages and leads one of the largest youth and community work programmes in the UK.
-He is Vice Chair of the National Youth Agency Education and Training Standards Committee and is Co-Chair of the Joint Education and Training Standards Committee for England, Scotland, Wales and All-Ireland.
-He has been involved in the professional education of youth and community workers for more than 21 years, and has been at the forefront of policy and practice developments for most of that time, helping guide the profession to its current graduate status, and working with others to champion youth and community work as a discipline which changes lives and creates fairer communities.
+Alan leads one of the largest youth and community work programmes in the UK.
+He is Vice Chair of the National Youth Agency Education and Training Standards Committee for England, and is Co-Chair of the Joint Education and Training Standards Committee for England, Scotland, Wales and All-Ireland.
+He has been involved in the professional education of youth and community workers for more than 27 years, and has been at the forefront of policy and practice developments for most of that time, helping guide the profession to its current graduate status, and working with others to champion youth and community work as a discipline which changes lives and creates fairer communities.

 He has held key roles within the Community and Youth Work Training Agencies Group (TAG) – the professional association for lecturers in youth and community work, and serves as Vice Chair of the Professional, Statutory and Regulatory Body which oversees the validation and approval of all professional youth and community work education in England.

 Within Leeds Beckett University, Alan has been nominated for his inspirational teaching and personal tutoring and the Youth and Community Work team have won Course Team of the Year in the Student Union’s Golden Robe Awards, in 2014, 2018 and 2019 and were runners up in 2015.